alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 Navigate to App Settings > Capabilities and switch Push Notifications to On.
 Confirm that push notifications has been enabled by checking the App Bundle ID on your Apple Developer account.

+### Access WiFi Information (for iOS 12 and later)

+Navigate to App Settings > Capabilities and switch Access WiFi Information to On.

 ### Core Motion

 In your app's Info.plist file add the key `NSMotionUsageDescription` with a string value.
 Set the string value to the message you want to be displayed to your users when your app requests permission to use the core motion services.